Highlights Of The Program

 08:40 - 09:10

-PANEL DISCUSSION ON EUROPEAN DRUG DELIVERY SUMMIT
+PANEL DISCUSSION ON THE EUROPEAN DRUG DELIVERY SUMMIT

 09:10 - 09:35

-A NOVEL TARGETED, INTRACELLULAR DELIVERY TECHNOLOGY FOR PROTEIN THERAPEUTICS
+A NOVEL, TARGETED INTRACELLULAR DELIVERY TECHNOLOGY FOR PROTEIN THERAPEUTICS

 Marie McAvoy